#lazy-evaluation #static

 Minimum Supported rustc Version

-If only the std feature is enabled, MSRV will be updated conservatively, supporting at least latest 8 versions of the compiler.
+If only the std, alloc, or race features are enabled, MSRV will be updated conservatively, supporting at least latest 8 versions of the compiler.
 When using other features, like parking_lot, MSRV might be updated more frequently, up to the latest stable.
-In both cases, increasing MSRV is not considered a semver-breaking change.
+In both cases, increasing MSRV is not considered a semver-breaking change and requires only a minor version bump.

 Implementation details